oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.27.2 Document References

-It must be tested that at least one item in `/document/references` exists that has links to an `external` source.
+It MUST be tested that at least one item in `/document/references` exists that has links to an `external` source.

 The relevant values for `/document/category` are: